ForJournalism/fj-angular/README.md

 - Trim down API to get the most articles while keep file size manageable
 - Add some CSS or imagery
 - Deploy on S3 to handle major traffic

+## Authentication and Sharing

+- Users can create acconts
+- Users can favorite articles
+- Users can share articles